Mary Lou Robinson: Federal judicial service

 Robinson presided over several notable cases, including the Texas Beef Group v.
 Winfrey trial in 1998.

 In 2018, the federal building and courthouse in Amarillo was named the J. Marvin Jones Federal Building and Mary Lou Robinson United States Courthouse in Robinson's honor.

 Personal life

 Robinson had one son and two daughters; seven grandchildren and nine great-grandchildren.
 Robinson was a church elder at Westminster Presbyterian Church, where she and her husband also taught Sunday school.
 Robinson died on January 26, 2019, at the age of 92.
 Her husband, A. J. Robinson, predeceased her.
-She was to be buried at the Llano Cemetery.
+She was buried at the Llano Cemetery.